DirtBagXon/hypseus_singe_data/README.md

 From version **2.10.4**, Hypseus Singe supports full resolution 32bit overlays and overlay switching.

+A reworking of game overlays has taken place that uses the new overlay switching functions, and removes the legacy fixed overlay routines.
+All games in this repo now have been switched to use the new functions.
+You should therefore begin to replace the `.singe` LUA code on existing games with the latest code from this repository.
+A future version of `hypseus` will remove the legacy overlay compeltely and overlays will/may look misaligned, or not work, on releases beyond **2.10.4** of hypseus.

+The following categories still apply, but new `sbc` games will utilize the `Minimal` overlay switching within the `00-singe2/Framework`.
+Some games have been left within the `sbc` categories as they do not utilize the `Framework` and remain to allow running on the lower spec hardware.
+The `00-singe2-ports-gungames` being the most obvious.
+These games should still update LUA from the repo to ensure overlays are aligned correctly moving forward.

+For any third party full game repos, video/audio from these is still valid.
+You are only required to change the LUA and peripheral files of these games to the new format.
+No re-encoding is required with `ffmpeg`.
+These repos should update their files in due course.
+This is analagous to updating the game `ROM` to a later version.

+### Earlier Categorizations

 This will allow a recategorization of currently ported games which were created to run on lower
 powered single-board computer devices, such as the _Raspberry Pi_ and _RK3328_, and used
 minimalist overlays.
 These will now be part of the `00-singe2-ports-sbc` folder.